Secondary

 - Problem solving

-These first five content areas are underpinned by the sixth: problem solving, which provides a structure for applying mathematical skills.
+The first five content areas are underpinned by the sixth: problem solving, which provides a structure for applying mathematical skills.
 Mental strategies are also a key part of the Number content.
 This curriculum framework focuses on principles, patterns, systems, functions and relationships so that learners can apply their mathematical knowledge and develop a holistic understanding of the subject.

 The Cambridge Lower Secondary Mathematics curriculum framework provides a solid foundation for Cambridge IGCSE.

 An essential subject for all learners, Cambridge IGCSE Mathematics encourages the development of mathematical knowledge as a key life skill, and as a strong basis for more advanced study.
-The syllabus aims to build learners’ confidence by helping them develop competence and fluency with mathematical concepts, methods and skills, as well as a feel for numbers, patterns and relationships.
+The syllabus aims to build learners’ confidence by helping them develop competency and fluency with mathematical concepts, methods and skills, as well as a feel for numbers, patterns and relationships.
 The syllabus also places a strong emphasis on solving problems and presenting and interpreting results.
 Learners also gain an understanding of how to communicate and reason using mathematical concepts.

 The course enables learners to: